- Download our Moving to Brussels Guide (PDF)

 With a wide variety of exciting activities and attractions in Brussels, expats will discover something new to explore and enjoy every day.
 New arrivals wanting to get a feel for the city and its attractions should purchase the Brussels Card, which grants entrance to most of the city’s museums as well as transport on buses, trams and metros.

-It is also a great way to get familiarised with the public transport system, although hop-on hop-off buses are great for those wishing to observe their new home from a good vantage point while going from place to place.
+It's also a great way to get familiarised with the public transport system.
+On the other hand, hop-on-hop-off buses are great for those wishing to observe their new home from a good vantage point while going from place to place.

 Recommended attractions in Brussels